davidbouman/PHPhisher/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/NickTehPro/PHPhisher/master/logo.png" /></p>

 ## About
-PHPhiser is a pack of phising pages with an automatic harvesting system.
+PHPhisher is a pack of phising pages with an automatic harvesting system.

-PHPhiser works on any Linux Distribution (You have to install PHP5, mysql).
+PHPhisher works on any Linux Distribution (You have to install PHP5, mysql).

 ## How it works
 The tool can be used on a Variety of possible attacks.